 Nearest tube: Wood Green or Alexandra Palace Railway Station

-Hilltop views are not just to be found in north London, in the south, you can head up on high to Telegraph Hill.
-The Brockley/Lewisham area has two great spots for fireworks watching.
-There’s also Hilly Fields too for seeing the sky light up from south of the river.
+Hilltop views are not just to be found in north London.
+In the south, you can head up on high to Telegraph Hill.
+The Brockley/Lewisham area has two great spots for watching the fireworks; there’s also Hilly Fields too for seeing the sky light up from south of the river.

 Nearest station: Overground to Brockley

 The park itself will be awful, but you can see the stunning views from the top of Point Hill just off Blackheath Hill to see the city and the display.
 Greenwich itself is also particularly pretty during the festive season.

 Nearest station: Greenwich